 - Ewa Janikowska, Chief Risk Officer

 - Venus Padul, Head of Human Capital

 FMFB-A has been operating in Afghanistan since 2004 with the vision of contributing to poverty alleviation and economic development through the provision of sustainable financial services, primarily targeting micro and small businesses, and households.
 The establishment of the bank is an integral part of the Aga Khan Development Network’s commitment to contribute to the reconstruction and rehabilitation of the economic infrastructure and civil society institutions in Afghanistan.

 The bank’s overarching product strategy is to affect demonstrable, measurable and lasting improvements in the quality of life (QoL) of its clients by delivering appropriate financial services to help alleviate economic and social exclusion.
-The bank also endeavours to develop and market products that cater to conventional customers and to generate revenue from high-income groups.
+The bank also endeavors to develop and market products that cater to conventional customers and to generate revenue from high-income groups.